University of Manitoba: Notable instructors (past and present)

-Human Resources
+Human resources

 The academic staff are represented by two unions.
 The professors are represented by the University of Manitoba Faculty Association, who applied to the Manitoba Labor Relations Board for certification as a union on 1 February 1973.
 (Professors at the Faculty of Dentistry are represented by the University of Manitoba Dental Clinical Staff Association.)
 Sessional instructors and teaching assistants, on the other hand, are represented by the CUPE Local 3909.

 The support staff are divided among many unions.
 The support staff and the campus security are represented by the AESES, though the support staff at the Faculty of the Engineering are represented by CUPE Local 1482.
 All outside workers are represented by the CAW Local 3007.

 Alumni and student life

 Notable alumni

 As of 2010, there have been 96 Rhodes Scholars from the University of Manitoba, more than from any other university in Western Canada.

-The administrative office that is officially charged with enhancing student life and the student experience at the U of M is the Vice-Provost (Students), who has senior leadership responsibility for units within Enrolment Services, the Registrar's Office, Student Engagement and Success, and Student Support.
+The administrative office that is officially charged with enhancing student life and the student experience at the University of Manitoba is the Vice-Provost (Students), who has senior leadership responsibility for units within Enrolment Services, the Registrar's Office, Student Engagement and Success, and Student Support.

 The university has approximately 27,000 students—24,000 undergraduate and 3,000 graduate.
 It offers over ninety degrees, including more than sixty at the undergraduate level.
 Most academic units offer graduate studies programs leading to master's or doctoral degrees.

 The school theme song, Brown and Gold, was recorded by the University of Manitoba Band at CJRC radio station in 1939, and was written by W. J. MacDonald with lyrics written by Charles McCullough.

-The Manitoban, founded in 1914 as a semi-monthly University journal, is the university newspaper.
 In 1934, the University of Manitoba Quarterly was replaced by the Alumni Journal.
 In 1938, the Arts Student Body began publishing the Manitoba Arts Review, a journal of academic articles written primarily by UM students and faculty.
 In 1947, a new literature and art magazine called Creative Campus made its way under the editorship of Alvin Goldman.

 On 15 March 1923, the university's Extension Department launched its University Hour radio program, a series of lectures presented by UM faculty members over an 11-week period.
 The program was broadcast by the Manitoba Government Telephone System to the Canadian prairie provinces and 8 adjoining American states.
 In January 1968, the university's TV program A View of Our Own premiered on CBC, and was aimed at students in the 15–23 age bracket.